Punta Cana - Dominican Republic - 2007

 As usual, the course in Punta Cana was put together by Rupantar with help from Tarit and others.
 The hotel complex where were staying included a golf resort, and the car-free lanes around its perimeter were perfect for an out-and-back race (provided you avoided the pot holes).
 Lining up at the start, I wasn't sure where to place myself, having only managed 6.30 miling in Cambridge.
 I bravely went for the second row, and after Rupantar started us off I was blessed with a quick getaway and soon found myself in a loose pack pretty near the front.
 Ahead I could see Amalendu going off fast together with "Juicy" (Gyula, our best marathon runner, a sub-2.30 man) and Chris from Switzerland (better known for ultradistance than one-milers).

 Colm from Ireland and the tall Marichi were just in front of me.
 There was light, swirling rain on the cool breeze that morning, making conditions near perfect for those of us just off the plane from a northern european winter.
 The pack around me began to fall away, and I realised I had gone off at a quite ambitious pace.
 The course twisted around alongside the fairways, with coconut palms both sides, perfectly flat - the only challenge was to avoid the pot holes and puddles (which obviously concealed more potholes of unknown size) and avoid tripping over the odd fallen coconut or palm frond.
 Sooner than expected I saw runners heading back towards me - surely the turnaround couldn't be this soon?
 But it was, and I made the turn in around 2.50.
 Surprised to be running at that pace (though only a couple of years ago that was my two mile race pace) I managed to keep my foot on the gas for the second half, aware that with less than half a mile to go I could double the rate of my breathing - something I can only sustain for a couple of minutes.
-This helped me keep the pace up and I even managed to surge past Marichi when we were half way back.
+This helped me keep the pace up and I even managed to edge past Marichi when we were half way back.

 Of course, I was at full stretch when the line came into view and only able to sustain rather than accelarate, so it's no surprise that a pack of younger guys caught me on the line with their stronger finish.
 Marichi came past, and Robert, though I just managed to keep ahead of Martin from Graz to hang on to 7th place.
 With a finish time of 5.42 I was more than happy - one mile is a good distance for me - and more importantly there was no knee pain during the race and only a little soreness afterwards.